 I collaborated on it with four performers: Amit Dubester, Daniel More, Francesca Naibo, and Oded Geizhals.
 Each was provided with a playing setup consisting of self-made musical instruments and with five different scores to be interpreted on it.
 (Most of the playing setups and scores were already part of CompositionCloud before ccloudlab1.
 The playing setups were selected — and to a certain extent also developed further — together with the performers, and the scores were selected by me with the playing setups in mind.)

 The development process consisted of three stages:

 - Individual rehearsals.
-I worked with each performer individually on interpreting the scores on the playing setup she/he was provided with.
+I worked with each performer individually on interpreting the scores on the playing setup they were provided with.